ciresdem/cudem/docs/pointz.md

 **Pointz** is a specialized module within the CUDEM software suite for filtering and manipulating raw point cloud data (XYZ, LAS/LAZ, etc.) before it is gridded into a DEM.
 While `grits` operates on raster grids, `pointz` operates directly on vector point data, allowing for precise cleaning of source data at the individual sounding level.

-The module provides tools for statistical outlier removal, reference-based quality checking, and spatial masking using vector polygons.
+The module provides tools for statistical outlier removal, reference-based quality checking, spatial masking using vector and raster data, and density-based thinning.
 It serves as a pre-processing step to ensure that only valid, high-quality measurements enter the interpolation pipeline.

 ## Core Capabilities